jonasced/dotfiles/README.md

 - kanata
 - atuin (for a nice ctrl+r experience)
 - bash-git-prompt (for a nice git terminal line experience. fancygit is an alternative)
+   - My fork works for this symlink in bash: git@github.com:jonasced/bash-git-prompt.git
 - git-absorb (for nice quick fixups) (https://github.com/tummychow/git-absorb?tab=readme-ov-file)
 - (porsmo for a nice timer)